sambanova/ai-starter-kit/yoda/README.md

     pip install -r requirements.txt
     ```

-4. Download the exaple dataset from [here](https://drive.google.com/drive/folders/10chGQIgJJgBNvIdj8RL2sVwh8txnNkpO) and update
+4. Download your dataset and update
 the `src_folder` variable in your [sn expert config file](./sn_expert_conf.yaml) with the path of the folder and sub folders in `src_subfolders`, for including your own data follow the same step.

-5. Optionaly Download and install Sambanova SNDK.
+5. Optionally Download and install Sambanova SNSDK.
     Follow the instructions in this [guide](https://docs.sambanova.ai/sambastudio/latest/cli-setup.html) for installing Sambanova SNSDK and SNAPI, (you can omit the *Create a virtual environment* step since you are using the just created ```yoda_env``` environment)

 6. Download the [Samabnova data preparation repository](https://github.com/sambanova/generative_data_prep)